Darxo/Hardened/README.md

 - Prevent the same random human name (e.g. Leader or Knight) to be generated in succession
 - Throw Pot/Flask skills are no longer considered an attack
 - Improve tooltips of **Chop** skill
-- Rewrite `queryActorTurnsNearTarget` from `behavior.nut`, making it more accurately by considering current action points
+- Rewrite `queryActorTurnsNearTarget` from `behavior.nut`, making it more accurate by considering current action points
 - Remove a duplicate loading screen

 ### Reforged